 These are the rates for true pay as you go tariffs only.
-Some other plans are labelled PAYG but require monthly top-ups, etc. Plans which are not open to new customers are also excluded.
+Some other plans are labelled PAYG but require monthly top-ups or minimum spends.
+Plans which are not open to new customers are also excluded.

 |Operator||Plan||Same / min||Other / min||Land / min||Minimum Charge||Bill per||Same / text||Other / text||Voice mail / min||08x / min||MMS||4G||Tether||Internet||Network||Checked|

 |Key||Good||10p||8p||sec||10p||6p||Free||20p||Yes||Yes||20p / day||Internet grading assumes 10 MB / day|

 |Bad||26p||26p||20p||36p||30p||36p||£5 / day|

 |Vodafone||Simply||35p||35p||35p||35p||sec||20p||20p||35p||45p||45p||Yes||Yes||£2 / day for 50 MB then 10p / MB||Vodafone||2022-04-04|

 |3||Data Reward||3p||3p||3p||3p||min||2p||2p||3p||45p||55p||Yes||No||200 MB / month free then 1p / MB||3||2020-12-30|

 |Call&Give||PAYG||10p||10p||10p||[1 min]||[min]||10p||10p||Free||n/a||45p||[No]||[No]||15p / MB||EE||2020-12-30|

 |giffgaff||PAYG||Free 4||25p||25p||[1 min]||sec||Free 4||10p||8p / call||25p||30p||Yes||Yes||10p / MB||O2||2021-09-06|